The Grandmaster Galaxy: The Perfect Run - Super Mario Galaxy 2 (Wii)

 Getting All of the Stamps - Nintendo Land (Wii U)

 Nintendo Land is criticized as a casual experience (oh no, the casuals are going to take our games!), but it really is a game for everyone.
 By far a task that a casual gamer couldn't hope to complete would be getting all of the stamps within the twelve attractions of Nintendo Land.
 Most attractions have five stamps (think of them as achievements) to acquire, but some have five stamps to be earned for each mode (e.g. Pikmin Adventure has Challenge mode and Versus mode medals).

 Without a doubt the most challenging of these medals come from the perfect line of medals.
 These mean completing an attraction flawlessly.
 For Captain Falcon's Twister Race it's not colliding with anything-- no walls, no bumpers, no other cars-- nothing.
 But the most difficult of these stamps comes from one of our favorite solo attractions, Takamaru's Ninja Castle.
 The highly coveted Unstoppable medal requires players to take down EVERY ninja that appears on the screen in both the normal and extra stages.
 That's hundreds of ninja to hit with your throwing stars without missing any ninja, and some of them just peek in for a quick look so you have to be fast.

-Nintendo Land may be a game for all, but the task of acquiring every stamp is not for the faint of heart!
+Nintendo Land may be a game for all, but the task of acquiring every stamp is not for the feint of heart!